petersonR/sparseR/cran-comments.md

 ## Release summary

-This is a package update, requested by maintainers of recipes.
+This is a resubmission of a package update, which fixes a NOTE flagged by CRAN's unstable check.

 ## R CMD check results